 Pollution can come from car fluids, fertilizers, tires, home car washing, over-irrigation runoff, pet waste, pesticides, littering/trash, and illegal dumping; all of which can cause problems downstream as urban runoff.
 Over-irrigation runoff can contribute to this problem as it carries pollutants downstream and into the untreated storm drain system.

 We can all help protect our environment and our waterways by using simple BMP's (BEST MANAGEMENT PRACTICES) that prevent pollution from entering our storm drains and eventually the ocean.
 For more detailed information about Best Management Practices for Stormwater, please view our other listed Clean Water Program Pages or our Quick Links located to the right.
-Do you know Stormwater Rules for your city?
-Title 20 STORMWATER MANAGEMENT of the City's Municipal Code is also available in Quick Links.
+Title 20 STORMWATER MANAGEMENT of the City's Municipal Code is also available in the Quick Links panel.

 Report Stormwater Pollution!